bhagyabajoria/Live-Tracker/README.md

 # Live Tracker for PUBG/BGMI Tournament Stream

-Live Tracker is an application designed to efficiently track and monitor live data streams.
-It provides users with real-time updates and insights, making it ideal for various use cases such as tracking events, monitoring systems, and more.
+Welcome to the Live Tracker project!
+This application is designed to provide efficient and real-time monitoring of live data streams, perfect for tracking performance during PUBG/BGMI tournaments and streams.

 ## Features